 Lava continued to flow from Kilauea over the following years, and in 2010 only 35 homes remained in the Kalapana Gardens Subdivision.
 The site of lava in the town got the attention of tourists who frequented what remained of the town to watch as new lava covered prior year’s lava fields.

-Roads blocked by hardened lava were semi-re-established, allowing access to the town for residents.
+Roads blocked by hardened lava were semi-reestablished, allowing residents to access the town.
 In July 2018, the road was reopened to all motorists who wanted to visit the once-prosperous town of Kalapana.

 Kalaupapa, Hawaii